StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 <h2> How an Ultrasonic Sensor Works</h2>
 <p>
 A micro computer sends a electric pulse to ultrasonic sensor via a GPIO Pin.
 It intern sends out a sound wave, The sound wave bounces off an object and returns to the ultrasonic sensor.
-The ultra sonic sensor then send a pulse back to the listening GPIO pin of the micro computer, Raspberry Pi for this example.
+The ultra sonic sensor then send a pulse back to the listening GPIO pin of the micro computer, raspberry pi for this example.
 </p>

 <h2> Wiring the Ultrasonic Sensor to the Raspberry Pi </h2>
 <p>
-To wire the ultrasonic sensor to the Raspberry Pi,  4 GPIO pins are required: A Ground, a 5 volt power pin, and two 3 volt GPIO pins.
-A GPIO pin for the Raspberry Pi can only have 3.3 volts applied to any of it's GPIO pins and the ultrasonic has the capabilty to send 5 volts from the echo pin back to the GPIO Pin of the PI.
-To avoid the ultrasonic sensor from sending too much voltage to the GPIO pin of the Raspberry Pi, a 1 K Ohm resiter is inserted, to bring the voltage down to an correct level.
+To wire the ultrasonic sensor to the raspberry pi,  4 GPIO pins are required: a Ground, a 5 volt power pin, and two 3 volt GPIO pins.
+A GPIO pin for the raspberry pi can only have 3.3 volts applied to any of it's GPIO pins and the ultrasonic has the capabilty to send 5 volts from the echo pin back to the GPIO Pin of the pi.
+To avoid the ultrasonic sensor from sending too much voltage to the GPIO pin of the raspberry pi, a 1 K Ohm resiter is inserted, to bring the voltage down to the correct level.

 <ul>
-<li>The Five Volt Power Pin of the Pi connects to the VCC pin of the ultrasonic sensor (pin 2)</li>
+<li>The five volt power Pin of the raspberry pi connects to the VCC pin of the ultrasonic sensor (pin 2)</li>
-<li>The Gound Pin of the Pi connects to the GND pin of the ultrasonic sensor (pin 6)</li>
+<li>The Gound Pin of the raspberry pi connects to the GND pin of the ultrasonic sensor (pin 6)</li>
-<li>The GPIO Pin 20 of the Pi connects to the Trigger Pin of the ultrasonic sensor (pin 38)</li>
+<li>The GPIO Pin 20 of the raspberry pi connects to the Trigger Pin of the ultrasonic sensor (pin 38)</li>
-<li>The GPIO Pin 21 of the Pi connects to the Echo Pin of the ultrasonic sensor (pin 40)</li>
+<li>The GPIO Pin 21 of the raspberry pii connects to the Echo Pin of the ultrasonic sensor (pin 40)</li>
 </ul>

 </p>